 Samir Gandesha, Director, Institute for the Humanities | firstname.lastname@example.org

 Samir Gandesha is an Associate Professor in the Department of the Humanities and the Director of the Institute for the Humanities at Simon Fraser University.
 He specializes in modern European thought and culture, with a particular emphasis on the 19th and 20th centuries.
-His work has appeared in Political Theory, New German Critique, Kant Studien, Philosophy and Social Criticism, Topia, the European Legacy, the European Journal of Social Theory, Art Papers, the Cambridge Companion to Adorno and Herbert Marcuse: A Critical Reader, as well as in several other edited books.
+His work has appeared in Political Theory, New German Critique, Constellations Logos, Kant Studien, Philosophy and Social Criticism, Topia, the European Legacy, the European Journal of Social Theory, Art Papers, the Cambridge Companion to Adorno and Herbert Marcuse: A Critical Reader as well as in several other edited books.
 He is co-editor with Lars Rensmann of Arendt and Adorno: Political and Philosophical Investigations (Stanford, 2012).
-His book (coedited with Johan Hartle) Reification and Spectacle: On the Timeliness of Western Marxism (Amsterdam University Press) is forthcoming later this year and Aesthetic Marx (Bloomsbury Press) also co-edited with Johan Hartle will appear in 2017.
+He is co-editor (with Johan Hartle) of Spell of Capital: Reification and Spectacle (University of Amsterdam Press, 2017) and Aesthetic Marx (Bloomsbury Press, 2017) also with Johan Hartle.
+He has also contributed to openDemocracy, Canadian Dimension, the Vancouver Sun and the Globe and Mail.
+In the Spring of 2017, he was the Liu Boming Visiting Scholar in Philosophy at the University of Nanjing and Visiting Lecturer at Suzhou University of Science and Technology in China.